Amputation: Prognosis

 The individual may experience psychological trauma and emotional discomfort.
 The stump will remain an area of reduced mechanical stability.
 Limb loss can present significant or even drastic practical limitations.

-A large proportion of amputees (50–80%) experience the phenomenon of phantom limbs; they feel body parts that are no longer there.
+A large proportion of amputees (from 50 to 80% to 80–100%, according to different studies) experience the phenomenon of phantom limbs; they feel body parts that are no longer there.
 These limbs can itch, ache, burn, feel tense, dry or wet, locked in or trapped or they can feel as if they are moving.
 Some scientists believe it has to do with a kind of neural map that the brain has of the body, which sends information to the rest of the brain about limbs regardless of their existence.
 Phantom sensations and phantom pain may also occur after the removal of body parts other than the limbs, e.g. after amputation of the breast, extraction of a tooth (phantom tooth pain) or removal of an eye (phantom eye syndrome).

-A similar phenomenon is unexplained sensation in a body part unrelated to the amputated limb.
+A similar phenomenon is an unexplained sensation in a body part unrelated to the amputated limb.
 It has been hypothesized that the portion of the brain responsible for processing stimulation from amputated limbs, being deprived of input, expands into the surrounding brain, (Phantoms in the Brain: V.S.
 Ramachandran and Sandra Blakeslee) such that an individual who has had an arm amputated will experience unexplained pressure or movement on his face or head.

 In many cases, the phantom limb aids in adaptation to a prosthesis, as it permits the person to experience proprioception of the prosthetic limb.
-To support improved resistance or usability, comfort or healing, some type of stump socks may be worn instead of or as part of wearing a prosthesis.
+To support improved resistance or usability, comfort or healing, some types of stump socks may be worn instead of or as part of wearing a prosthesis.

 Another side effect can be heterotopic ossification, especially when a bone injury is combined with a head injury.
 The brain signals the bone to grow instead of scar tissue to form, and nodules and other growth can interfere with prosthetics and sometimes require further operations.
 This type of injury has been especially common among soldiers wounded by improvised explosive devices in the Iraq War.

 Due to technological advances in prosthetics, many amputees live active lives with little restriction.
 Organizations such as the Challenged Athletes Foundation have been developed to give amputees the opportunity to be involved in athletics and adaptive sports such as amputee soccer.

-Nearly half of the individuals who have an amputation due to vascular disease will die within 5 years, usually secondary to the extensive co-morbidities rather than due to direct consequences of amputation.
+Nearly half of the individuals who have an amputation due to vascular disease will die within 5 years, usually secondary to the extensive co-morbidities rather than due to direct consequences of an amputation.
 This is higher than the five year mortality rates for breast cancer, colon cancer, and prostate cancer.
 Of persons with diabetes who have a lower extremity amputation, up to 55% will require amputation of the second leg within two to three years.